mujina/zabbix-learning/README.md

 [https://www.pluralsight.com](https://www.pluralsight.com)

-It's a PAYG video training sight, but well worth the investment.
+Pluralsight is a PAYG video training site, but well worth the investment.

-In this directory a docker-compose file for running Zabbix.
+In this directory you will find a docker-compose file for running Zabbix.

 First install docker using your package manager, then install docker compose and run